Skip to content

 Mistake 3: Mixing Raw Meat with Ready-to-Eat Foods

 Raw meat should always be on the bottom shelf, in a sealed container or on a tray.
 If raw chicken juice drips onto your leftover pasta on the shelf below, you've created a cross-contamination risk that can cause foodborne illness.
-The FDA estimates 48 million Americans get food poisoning annually — and improper fridge storage is a contributing factor.
+The FDA estimates 48 million Americans get food poisoning annually — improper fridge storage is a contributing factor.
+For broader rules on keeping all your groceries fresh longer, our food storage tips for fresh groceries covers temperature, humidity, and container choices across every food group.

 Frequently Asked Questions